meowgix/meowgix-hugo/content/en/posts/blogs/border.md

 #### Personal Development

 * **Piano:**  Practiced playing new song.
+Still need to work on second half.
-* **Art:**  Did a bit of doodling/sketching.
-Nothing serious.
+* **Art:**  Worked on lineart for a Twitch emote.
+Also practiced drawabox homework.
-* **Health:**  Went for a walk.
-Logged meals but need to improve nutritional quality.
+* **Health:**  Went for a short walk, but didn't meet my step goal.

 ### 👽 Virtual Life

 ***

-* **Games:**  Still no capacity for gaming right now.
+* **Games:**  Played a few minutes of Sims 4 and Maple.
+PS4 not working so...
-* **K-Variety:**  Kingdom: The Legendary War
+* **K-Variety/K-Drama:**  Finished episode 17 of Mouse.
+Trying to find Spring Camp with English subtitles.

 #### Next Steps

-> I'm excited and nervous about my appointment tomorrow.
-I need to wake up at a good time and have a nice breakfast.
-I want to study and continue with the coding curriculum.
-Prepare questions for the webinar.
+> Next steps are to continue what I am doing well, but add on and tweak things to be more sustainable.
+I know I am capable of being more productive, but I have to put in more effort to get organized and to time-block.